rbnyng/trend_alert/README.md

 ```
 python alert.py
 ```

+Additionally, setup state.txt and last_seven_days.csv (can be empty, just needs to have these filenames) so that Github Actions will be able to push changes to these files.

 ### GitHub Actions Workflow

 The `.github/workflows/main.yml` file schedules the workflow to run at close in Eastern Time and allows manual triggering for sending a test email or checking the state.